-The amount of memory that is allocated specifically to the partitions running on the Dedicated managed server, and not participating in shared memory pools.
+Dedicated The amount of memory that is allocated specifically to the partitions running on the managed server, and not participating in shared memory pools.

-The number of partitions to which the managed server allocates memory resources Dedicated to that do not participate in shared memory pools.
+The number of partitions to which the managed server allocates memory resources that do not participate in shared memory pools.

-The total amount of memory that is allocated specifically to the partitions running on Total Dedication the managed server, and not participating in shared memory pools, over the selected time range.
+The total amount of memory that is allocated specifically to the partitions running on Total Dedication the managed server, and not participating in shared memory pools, over the selected the managed server, and not participating in shared memory pools, over the selected time range.

-The amount of memory that is allocated specifically to the partitions running on the Used managed server, and used by those partitions, over the selected time range.
+Used The amount of memory that is allocated specifically to the partitions running on the managed server, and used by those partitions, over the selected time range.

-Information about the memory resources that the managed server allocates to the Shared shared memory pool.
+Shared Information about the memory resources that the managed server allocates to the shared memory pool.